-Whether a bride-to-be wants to add loads of embellishments or even custom design her gown, it's pretty easy to quickly rack up wedding dress costs.
-But, when it comes to wedding expenses, some brides like to go big or go home in the dress department, even going so far as to land spots on the list of the most expensive wedding dresses of all time.
+When it comes to wedding dresses, the choices can be pretty well endless.
+And whether a bride-to-be wants to add hundreds of embellishments, or even have the gown custom-designed, it's pretty easy for anyone to quickly rack up wedding dress costs.
+Some brides like to go big or go home in the dress department, even going so far as to land spots on the list of the most expensive celebrity wedding dresses of all time.

-With unheard of, limitless wedding budgets, affluent brides have been known to drop a lot of moolah on their gowns for the big day.
-Starting from price tags in the thousands and working our way up to the millions (yes, one bride really spent this much), we rounded up the most expensive wedding dresses of all time.
-These costly, one-of-a-kind frocks are the stuff of wedding dreams and will go down in gown history.
+With limitless wedding budgets, affluent brides have been known to drop a lot of money on their gowns for the big day.
+Starting from price tags in the thousands and working our way up to the millions (yes, one bride really spent this much), we rounded up the most expensive wedding dresses worn by celebrities and royals of all time.
+These costly, one-of-a-kind frocks are what wedding dreams are made of and will absolutely go down in gown history.

 Grace Kelly and iconic style go hand in hand, and her classic 1956 wedding dress was no exception.
-While she tied the knot with Monaco's Prince Rainier III in the OG royal wedding, Kelly made history in a high-neck long-sleeve gown with a full skirt.
+While she tied the knot with Monaco's Prince Rainier III, Kelly made history in a high-neck long-sleeve gown with a full skirt.
 Designed by Helen Rose, the timeless dress featured thousands of hand-sewn pearls, 125-year-old lace from Brussels, and an estimated $60,000 price tag.

 The hotel heiress wed James Rothschild in 2015, at Kensington Palace, no less.
 With a venue that exquisite, you definitely need a dress of equal caliber.
-Hilton's long-sleeve Valentino gown did just the trick, weighing in at $77,000.
-We expect another five-figure gown for her sister Paris's upcoming wedding.
+Hilton's long-sleeve Valentino gown did just the trick, with a price tag of $77,000.

-This Material Girl definitely lived in a material world while wearing quite the pricey wedding dress to her 1985 wedding.
-The Queen of Pop tied the knot with actor Sean Penn in a quintessential '80s tulle and mesh number, which sold at an auction for $81,250 in 2014.
-She's no stranger to high-end bridal garb—Madonna's second wedding dress for her marriage to Guy Ritchie is believed to have cost around $80,000.
+This pop star definitely lived in a material world while wearing quite the pricey wedding dress to her 1985 wedding.
+The Queen of Pop tied the knot with actor Sean Penn in a quintessential 80s tulle and mesh number, which sold at an auction for $81,250 in 2014.
+Madonna's second wedding dress for her marriage to Guy Ritchie is believed to have cost close to $80,000.

-Naturally, the Trumps did it big for their 2005 wedding, including Melania's $100,000 dress.
-The now-FLOTUS wed in style, sporting a custom Dior frock with 1,500 embellishments.
-The grandiose gown required lots of heavy lifting—it took 500 hours to make and weighed a whopping 60 pounds.
-She even landed a cover shot on Vogue wearing her wedding dress!
+Naturally, the Trumps went big for their 2005 wedding, including Melania's $100,000 dress.
+Melania sported a custom Dior frock with 1,500 embellishments, and the grandiose gown required quite a bit of heavy lifting.
+It took 500 hours to make and weighed a whopping 60 pounds.

 Posh Spice's wedding dress certainly lived up to her former fashion-forward Spice Girls persona, which of course means it probably cost a pretty penny.
-The bride wore a Vera Wang gown with a 20-foot train, and is estimated to be worth $100,000.
-To top their wedding off in true '90s fashion, the pair traded their costly tux and gown for matching purple outfits at their reception.
+The bride wore a Vera Wang gown with a 20-foot train, estimated to be worth $100,000.
+To top their wedding off in true 90s fashion, the pair traded their costly tux and gown for matching purple outfits at their reception.

-Think pink—Biel took a unique approach to her wedding day look with a blush Giambattista Valli Haute Couture number when she married Justin Timberlake in 2012.
-But the spunky-colored gown still managed to build up quite the price tag—$100,000 to be exact.
+Jessica Biel took a unique approach to her wedding day look with a blush Giambattista Valli Haute Couture number when she married Justin Timberlake in 2012.
+The spunky colored gown managed to build up quite the price tag—$100,000 to be exact.

 9. Catherine Zeta-Jones

 Catherine's marriage to Michael Douglas has stood the test of Hollywood time.
-The pair tied the knot 16 years ago, with the ever-gorgeous Catherine rocking a $140,000 Christian Lacroix wedding dress.
+The pair tied the knot in 1999, with the ever-gorgeous Catherine rocking a $140,000 Christian Lacroix wedding dress.